edmondawad/CarND_P2/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in `P2.ipynb`).
+For the color threshold, I converted to HLS, isolated each channel:

+![alt text][image3_1]

+Then tried a binary version for each channel (using lower thresholds for H).
+The S-channel seems like the best option, as appears here:

+![alt text][image3_2]

+For the gradient threshold, I used the H Channel as an input to calculate the derivative in the x direction, because lane lines are closer to vertical.
+Then, I took the absolute value of that in order to accentuate lines away from horizontal.
+Then, I converted the absolute value image to 8-bit, just to make sure my thresholds work on different scales.
+Then, I thresholded it.

+After that, I combined both color and grandient thresholds.
+Here's an example of my output for this step.

-![alt text][image3]
+![alt text][image3_3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.